-These are great story books for younger kids with simple messages about the importance of saving, and learning the difference between wants versus needs.
+These are great storybooks for younger kids with simple messages about the importance of saving, and learning the difference between wants versus needs.

-- Little Critter: Just Saving My Money Little Critter learns the value of money, how to make good decisions with money and how to have a sense of self-pride through his hard work and planning.
+- Little Critter: Just Saving My Money Little Critter learns the value of money, how to make good decisions with money, and how to have a sense of self-pride through his hard work and planning.
 After earning money by doing chores, Little Critter’s dad takes him to the bank to open his first savings account.
 This is a great book to help introduce the idea of banking and saving money to young children.

 - A Chair for My Mother This story is about a family that lost all of their furniture in a house fire.
 The family members decide to save coins to buy a new chair for their home.
-When the jar is full they go out and buy a beautiful chair for the family to enjoy.
+When the jar is full, they go out and buy a beautiful chair for the family to enjoy.
 This book teaches several money concepts, including counting, saving, making choices, banking, and wants and needs.

 For Kids Ages 8-13

-- Lunch Money a 12 year old boy is obsessed with trying to earn money any way that he can, including doing things like collecting bottles, extra chores, etc. He eventually gets the idea to sell comics to his schoolmates, but the principle finds out about it and bans him from selling them at school.
-This book has good lessons on business, making money and what it takes to get even a simple business off the ground.
+- Lunch Money, a 12-year-old boy, is obsessed with trying to earn money any way that he can, including doing things like collecting bottles, extra chores, etc. He eventually gets the idea to sell comics to his schoolmates, but the principle finds out about it and bans him from selling them at school.
+This book has good lessons on business, making money, and what it takes to get even a simple business off the ground.

 - A Smart Girl’s Guide to Money This addition to the popular Smart Girls Guide format shows girls the ins and outs of money.
-It includes sections with 101 money-making ideas, bank accounts and interest, having a job, keeping track of money, and spending money wisely.
+It includes sections with 101 money-making ideas, bank accounts, and interest, having a job, keeping track of money, and spending money wisely.

-- Money Sense for Kids shows kids how to get bank accounts, write checks, use an ATM card, learn about stocks and start to invest on their own.
+- Money Sense for Kids shows kids how to get bank accounts, write checks, use an A.T.M. card, learn about stocks, and start to invest on their own.
 The author offers ideas on how kids can earn, save, budget, and invest their money.
 She also presents puzzles and games that focus on the theme of money.

 - The Complete Guide to Personal Finance: For Teenagers shows teens how to get and manage credit, how to make and stick to a budget, how to save for college, how to determine their needs versus their wants, how to pay for a car, how to finance college, how to manage risk, how to open a bank account, how to write a check, how to balance a checkbook, how to avoid the pressures of consumerism, and how to avoid financial mistakes.
-This book also teaches teens about investment options, taxes, checks, debit cards, credit cards, and basic budget tips.
+This book also teaches teens about investment options, taxes, checks, debit cards, credit cards, and essential budget tips.

 - The Motley Fool Investment Guide for Teens helps teens understand the basics of investing and how easy it is to start investing on their own.
 They go over how to save and spend wisely.